Think-iT-Labs/aws-patterns-edc/README.md

 - `companyx.membership.jwt`: Membership credential for Company X
 - `companyy.membership.jwt`: Membership credential for Company Y

 These files are now ready for deployment.
-The Terraform configuration will automatically:
+In the next step, the Terraform configuration will automatically:

 - Deploy the DID issuer document (`issuer.did.json`) and make it publicly accessible by all participants for verification.
 - Distribute the membership credentials (`companyx.membership.jwt` and `companyy.membership.jwt`) to the respective EDC Identity-hub for Company X and Company Y.